‘The Bold And The Beautiful’ Spoilers: Two Weddings, A Marriage Crumbles, Secrets Come Out, And Katie Falls In Love With Eric?

 — Bold & The Beautiful (@BandB_CBS) January 19, 2017

 The Bold and the Beautiful spoilers speculate that when Eric dumps Quinn, she will come unhinged and snap, hurting or possibly killing someone.
 She is a ticking time bomb, and it’s clear someone is going to get it.
-The big question is who will be on the receiving end of Quinn’s rage?
+The big question is, who will be on the receiving end of Quinn’s rage?

 Other Bold and the Beautiful spoilers tease that Thomas (Pierson Fode) and Rick (Jacob Young) will battle Eric about the CEO position.
 They aren’t happy that he passed them over and planned to make it known that they deserve the chance to run Forrester Creations.

-“Rick and Thomas are both furious about the CEO position going to Ridge,” Bold and the Beautiful showrunner, Brad Bell explained.
+“Rick and Thomas are both furious about the CEO position going to Ridge,” Bold and the Beautiful showrunner Brad Bell explained.

 “In February, a major opportunity for thomas to seek revenge for being overlooked presents itself.
 It’s not something he expected but that’s what makes the new alliance so very sweet.”